In preparation for the UROP

-All UROPs should have a named academic supervisor (this must be reaffirmed by the host department in the “registration”) although a different day-to-day supervisor(s) can be involved especially if the “academic supervisor” is juggling their own attendance around other work, conferences and holidays (often the case when the UROP is scheduled for Imperial College's summer vacation).
+All UROPs should have a named academic or research supervisor (this must be reaffirmed by the host department in the “registration”) although a different day-to-day supervisor(s) can be involved especially if the “academic or research supervisor” is juggling their own attendance around other work, conferences and holidays (often the case when the UROP is scheduled for Imperial College's summer vacation).
 You should expect the named supervisor to brief any further person who will supervise you as to what is expected of them.

 In discussing the UROP with your supervisor you may wish to seek insight into when you can expect close supervision (e.g. initial phases when learning new techniques etc; throughout perhaps when you using hazardous materials or equipment) but equally as to when your supervisor will expect you to work on your own with minimal supervision and less guidance?
 This may be quite a general discussion, so perhaps don't expect too much detail prior to your UROP commencing, but it is good to think about these aspects.
 It will be a learning curve for you, but also for your supervisor(s) as they learn and assess your capabilities.